trixi-framework/TrixiParticles.jl/docs/src/systems/fluid.md

 originally proposed by [Carreau (1972)](@cite Carreau1972) and extended by [Yasuda et al. (1981)](@cite Yasuda1981).
 In this model, the kinematic viscosity depends on the local shear rate.
-This makes it suitable for shear-thinning and shear-thickening fluids, such as polymer solutions or blood-like flows.
+This makes it suitable for shear-thinning and shear-thickening fluids, such as polymer solutions or blood-like fluids.
 Instead of prescribing a single constant viscosity, the apparent viscosity smoothly transitions between a low-shear plateau and a high-shear plateau.